Have You Been Diagnosed With Sleep Apnea?

 First, we get to know you, your medical history, and your needs.

 When an insurance agent understands your situation and history, then the most appropriate life insurance companies can be suggested for medical conditions.
 Peter has been solving tough cases since 2005.

 Also, a strong agent can really in building a case for a lower premium rate by speaking with or writing to the life insurance underwriter, this may help in obtaining a more favorable health rating and lowering the cost substantially.

-When applying online the underwriter only sees numbers on a screen which may look the same as the next application who also has sleep apnea but may be out of shape.
-As your agent, we have the ability to add things like “the applicant lives in Orange County California, plays tennis 5 days a week and has been prescribed a CPAP that our client regularly uses.
+When applying online the underwriter only sees numbers on a screen that may look the same as the next application who also has sleep apnea but may be out of shape.
+As your agent, we have the ability to add things like “the applicant lives in Orange County California, plays tennis 5 days a week, and has been prescribed a CPAP that our client regularly uses.
 Knowing they’ll feel more rested in the morning and ends drowsy afternoons.
 In fact, our client has significantly reduced drinking coffee.

 If you have Sleep Apnea or another medical condition that may make finding life insurance difficult.
 Call Peter: – 714-258-2800.
 You’ll be pleased with the results.